COLL101 College Success Seminar

 Course Learning Goals

-- develop strategies and attitudes to maximize academic and personal success; and
+- develop strategies for academic success;

 Planned Sequence of Topics and/or Learning Activities